cdmackinnon/PenneysGameSimulator/README.md

 # Penney's Game Simulator

 ## Description
 Penney's Game is a two-player game where each player selects a sequence of "Heads" and "Tails" to determine the winner based on specific outcomes.
-See [Wikipedia](https://en.wikipedia.org/wiki/Penney%27s_game) for a larger overview.
-This program simulates a version of the game using playing cards by red or black cards.
-It generates decks, evaluates game outcomes, and visualizes the results in heatmaps that display winning probabilities based on different criteria (i.e. winning by a majority of tricks or a majority of cards).
+[Wikipedia](https://en.wikipedia.org/wiki/Penney%27s_game) covers its key aspects and insights.
+This program simulates a version of the game using playing cards with red or black cards.
+It generates decks, evaluates game outcomes, and visualizes the results in heatmaps that display winning probabilities based on different criteria (i.e. winning by a majority of tricks or cards).

 ## Features
 - **Deck Generation**: Generate decks of card sequences based on a provided seed.